Chigang station: Platform

-The station has an island platform located under Xingang Middle Road.
+Both Line 8 and Line 12 have an underground island platform each.
+The Line 8 platform is located under Xingang Middle Road.
+The Line 12 platform is located below the approach bridge of Liede Bridge, underground on the west side of Huangpu Canal.
+Line 8 is on the upper level, and Line 12 is on the lower level.

-In addition, there is a storage line at the east end of the station.
+In addition, there is a storage line at the east end of the Line 8 station.
 When there is a fault on Line 8 east of this station, trains bound for Wanshengwei will turn back through this storage line and use this station as the temporary terminus.

 The calligraphy of the station name of this site was written by Zhang Biaozhi, then vice chairman of the Guangzhou Calligraphers Association.